 The calculation of the level of working capital is one of the most common methods of calculating the balance between the duration of the sources of financing and that of their uses.
 The working capital, or the difference between the permanent capital and the immovable assets, must normally be zero or positive and, in case of surplus, must finance a portion of the financing needs linked to your business' operating cycle.
 Otherwise, this means that a portion of the medium to long-term investments are financed through short-term credits.
 In such a case, there is a clear imbalance, likely not only to be viewed negatively by various third parties (suppliers, customers, banks, etc.), but also to weaken your company and, in extreme cases, place its survival in danger.

-c) It is important to find a balance between own funds and third-party funds.
+3. find a balance between own funds and third-party funds.

 The most common imbalance is caused by a lack of own financing resources and excessive recourse to third-party finds.
 Again, this imbalance is likely not only to be viewed negatively by various third parties (suppliers, customers, banks, etc.), but also to weaken your company and, in extreme cases, place its survival in danger.